15 Foods That Promote Healthy Hair Growth

 Dreaming of strong, healthy hair?
 Then be sure to include wheat germ in your diet!
 Wheat germ is packed with nutrients that are thought to promote healthy hair growth.
 Wheat germ is a concentrated source of vitamin B6 (pyridoxine), with a mere cup of crude wheat germ providing a whopping 75% of the recommended daily intake for vitamin B6!
 It is also an excellent source of other B vitamins, including vitamin B9 (folate) and vitamin B2.
 Moreover, wheat germ is one of the best dietary sources of vitamin E and an excellent source of dietary zinc.
 It is also a fairly good source of copper.
-Wheat germ makes a nice, undetectable addition to numerous dishes and baked goods, including breads, cereals, muesli, milk shakes, and pancakes.
+Wheat germ makes a nice, undetectable addition to numerous dishes and baked goods, including breads, salads, cereals, muesli, yogurt, smoothies, and pancakes.
 When storing wheat germ, keep in mind that it goes rancid fast because of its unsaturated fat content, if not stored properly.
 To optimize the shelf life of this nutritional powerhouse food, store it in a sealed container in a cool, dry place away from exposure to the sun.

 #5: Sunflower Seeds